joelmasters/SocialProton/README.md

 ## Knowledge Gaps
 1. I have no idea how to run a successful stream.
 I can understand, as a viewer, a good stream from a bad one, but I will need to dig into the science behind what makes a stream great.
 2. How to build (online) community.
 Ideally, each stream would be its own welcoming community.

+# Phase I Actions
+1. Identify the game with the largest streaming viewership
+2. Identify a streamer with a good community of followers already
+3. Reach out to streamer for partnership
+4. Experiment with ways to build up streamer's community
+5. Determine worthwhile metrics to measure against
+6. Iteratate